conedevelopment/bite-sized-a11y/README.md

 ## About the Content-Length

 Writing about something in just a maximum of 149 words is a double-edged sword.
 It makes it easier (less content) but more complicated to include everything you want.
-Learning about accessibility is challenging; we thought creating a note-like post collection would be a good idea.
+Hence the references (that you can find at the end of most posts) are essential.
+We encourage you to read and discover them too.
+Learning about accessibility is challenging; we thought creating a note-like post collection would be a good idea to start.

 ## Contributing
 Thank you for considering contributing to Bite-Sized A11Y!
 Right now, we don’t accept any new posts, but we will be thankful if you find any errors and make a pull request.